 Encourage … Equip … Empower … Release

 Life is all about people.
+God is in the business of people.
+NGM is all about God’s business.
 Before the beginning, in advance of time, God intended to have a family comprised of sons and daughters who were created in His image and likeness.
-When God’s enemy, Satan, separated the first two children from their Father they became orphans.
-All human beings have since been born spiritual orphans.
+(Ephesians 1:4-5) When God’s enemy, Satan, separated the first two children from their Father they, and all of those who followed them, became orphans.

-We intend to bring Jesus, the Firstborn Son, to as many spiritual orphans as possible so that they can be become a part of the Father’s Eternal Family.
-As orphans there is on belonging, origin, identity, purpose, or vision.
-We have found that what matters to the people of Uganda is not “who is right,” but “who is more powerful.”
-The spiritual heritage of the nation is witchcraft.
+NGM intends to bring Jesus, the Firstborn Son, to as many spiritual orphans as possible so that they can be reconciled to the Father’s Eternal Family.
+Orphans have no sense of belonging, origin, identity, purpose, or vision.
+NGM has found that what matters to the people of Uganda is not “who is right” (in contrast to Western values), but “who is more powerful.”
+The spiritual heritage of the nation is witchcraft which makes this the ultimate question.
 Who has more power?
 Demons or Jesus.
-We believe it is Jesus.
-We believe that the bridge into people’s lives is love.
+NGM believes it is Jesus.
+NGM believes that the bridge into people’s lives is love.
 We attempt to see people, love people, and bring Jesus to those people.

 This is how we evangelize.

 Each person is created to do something significant in the world that no one else can do.
 Our lives were always intended to make a difference.
 Our Father wants us to think big and live large.
 He has placed spiritual mentors/coaches/ in the lives of young sons and daughters to encourage, equip, empower, and release them into their God-given destiny.